bernardlawes/bernardlawes/README.md

 ###

-<p align="left">✨ Creating bugs since 2000<br>📚 From the streets of Kyoto to the clouds of AWS, I'm a solutions architect who doesn't just pitch innovation — I build it<br>🎯 Goals: On a mission to make tech that thinks faster, sees sharper, and works smarter<br>🎲 Fun fact: ...</p>
+<p align="left">✨ Creating bugs since 2000<br>👨‍💻 Technical polymath.
+Global hustler.
+Builder at heart.<br/>📚 From the streets of Kyoto to the clouds of AWS, I'm a solutions architect who doesn't just pitch innovation — I build it<br>🎯 Goals: On a mission to make tech that thinks faster, sees sharper, and works smarter<br>🎲 Fun fact: ...</p>

 ###